Best Rabbit Pet Insurance Plans

 1. Nationwide Pet Insurance

-To be eligible for coverage, rabbits must be between the ages of six weeks and ten years and generally in good health.
+To be eligible for their exotic pet plan coverage, rabbits must be between the ages of six weeks and ten years and generally in good health.

 The company’s online quote calculator is only available for pet owners looking to insure a dog or a cat.
-Those who want to purchase insurance for a rabbit or any other exotic pet can receive a quote by phoning Nationwide’s toll-free phone number, which is listed on its website.
+Those who want to purchase a rabbit insurance policy or any other exotic pet insurance product can receive a quote by phoning Nationwide’s toll-free phone number, which is listed on its website.

 According to the company’s website, plans start as low as $35 monthly and have a waiting period of 14 days for accident and injury claims once the first payment is made.